zbozon/web_project_1/README.md

 experience and is still in need of review by Practicom cadre.

-###### Practicom is not a typo.
+*Practicom is not a typo.
 This is feedback.
-I think Practicom (because it ends in 'com', i.e .com) will be easier for
-###### western-culture to read and realize what Practicum is all about.
-I really do think you need to change the name by that
-###### one letter.
-Americans are very immature and the current spelling has a very obvious enuendo.
+I think Practicom (because it ends in 'com', i.e .com) will be easier for western-culture to read and realize what Practicum is all about.
+I really do think you need to change the name by that one letter.
+Americans are very immature and the current spelling has a very obvious enuendo in our culture.
+If you would like to find out explicitly what I am saying 'cum' means in America see this link (https://answers.yahoo.com/question/index?qid=20081222214820AA97nDu)*